kevinw/GodotVision/README.md

 ### Long term

 * Use the upcoming Godot Metal port and share textures/buffers directly when possible.
 Find out what kinds of shader translation are "easy" in this shiny new Metal world
+* A build system so you can make a super thin version of Godot without any of the modules you don't need.